spiffyjr/esolfg/README.md

 vagrant up
 ```

-Once your environment is running you'll need to generate the assets.
+Afterwards, point your browser to http://localhost (php server) or http://localhost:8080 (vagrant).

+## Generating assets

+The page will appear with no styling until you dump the assets using assetic.

 ```sh
 cd spiffy-application
 php bin/console.php assetic:write
 ```

-Afterwards, point your browser to http://localhost (php server) or http://localhost:8080 (vagrant).
+Now refresh the page!